Where does Japan rank? TIMSS 2023, an international survey report on mathematics and science covering 64 countries

 The results showed that even in the second year of junior high school, there was either no difference between boys and girls, or one gender was almost equally likely to have an advantage.

-In Japan, the average scores of men are slightly higher in both arithmetic, mathematics, and science.
-On the other hand, in the National Academic Ability and Learning Status Survey led by the Ministry of Education, Culture, Sports, Science and Technology, the results of 2012, 2015, 2018, and 2022 are summarized as follows: 'In both arithmetic, mathematics, and science, girls have a higher average correct answer rate than boys, but there is no substantial difference between the average scores of boys and girls.'
+In Japan, too, results show that men's average scores are slightly higher in both arithmetic/mathematics and science.
+Meanwhile, a summary of the results from the 2012, 2015, 2018, and 2022 National Academic Achievement and Learning Status Survey led by the Ministry of Education, Culture, Sports, Science and Technology shows that 'in both arithmetic/mathematics and science, girls have a higher average correct answer rate than boys, but there is no substantial difference between the average scores of boys and girls.'

 Data linking economic status and academic performance shows that higher socioeconomic status is associated with better academic performance.

-Additionally, children in schools that placed a very high emphasis on academic success had higher average grades than those in schools that placed a 'normal' or 'moderate' emphasis on academic success.
+Additionally, children in schools that placed a high emphasis on academic success had higher average grades than those in schools that placed a 'normal' or 'moderate' emphasis on academic success.

-In science, the percentage of fourth-graders who answered that 'studying is fun' has consistently been higher than the international average since 2007.
+In science, the percentage of fourth graders who answered that 'studying is fun' has consistently been higher than the international average since 2007.

 Additionally, boys are said to have a higher interest in science and mathematics subjects than girls.

-in Posted by log1p_kr
+in Education, Posted by log1p_kr